 Mistake #9 Is Planning to Bring Home Ancient Artifacts

 Exporting anything over 100 years old is illegal in Jordan.
+Removing anything from UNESCO sites is also not allowed.
+Although you may see kids selling rocks in Petra, you should not buy them and remove them from the site.
 Check out these souvenir ideas instead.

 Mistake #10 Is Planning on Paying with Plastic